 Ciao for now,

-★★★★★ If you have made this Italian Roasted Potatoes recipe, I would love to hear about it in the comments below and be sure to rate the recipe!
+★★★★★ If you have made these melt-in-your-mouth potatoes, I would love to hear about it in the comments below and be sure to rate the recipe!

 Crispy Italian Oven Roasted Garlic Potatoes